nebari-dev/nebari/docs/source/installation/configuration.md

 JupyterHub can be customized since QHub uses [Quansight/qhub-jupyterhub-theme](https://github.com/quansight/qhub-jupyterhub-theme).
 Available theme options.
-Note that if you want to change the logo it must be an accessible url to the logo.
+> NOTE: if you want to change the logo it must be an accessible URL to the logo.

 ```yaml
 theme: